Sound-Horizon-Agnostic Inference of the Hubble Constant and Neutrino Mass from BAO, CMB Lensing, and Galaxy Weak Lensing and Clustering: Analysis details

 To generate a single realization of the mock data, we use the additive Gaussian noise approximation by drawing a random sample from a Gaussian distribution centered at the fiducial cosmology $C^{\kappa\kappa}_L$ and standard deviation given by

-where $N^{\kappa\kappa}_L$ is the noise power spectrum, and $f_{\rm sky}$ is the fraction of sky coverage \cite{Knox:1995dq}.
-Following the methodology described in \cite{ACT:2023dou}, we obtain the band-power covariance matrix from $N_{\rm mock} = 796$ mock simulations while assuming SO-like sky coverage $f_{\rm sky} = 0.5$.
-To account for the biased estimate of the covariance matrix from a finite number of realizations, we rescale the estimated inverse covariance matrix by the Hartlap factor \cite{Hartlap:2006kj}:
+where $N^{\kappa\kappa}_L$ is the noise power spectrum, and $f_{\rm sky}$ is the fraction of sky coverage \citep{Knox:1995dq}. $N^{\kappa\kappa}_L$ receives contributions from all sources of small-scale CMB fluctuation power, including primary CMB anisotropies, detector noise, atmospheric noise, and any other instrumental or astrophysical contributions that enter the reconstruction.
+Following the methodology described in \citep{ACT:2023dou}, we obtain the band-power covariance matrix from $N_{\rm mock} = 796$ mock simulations while assuming SO-like sky coverage $f_{\rm sky} = 0.5$.
+To account for the biased estimate of the covariance matrix from a finite number of realizations, we rescale the estimated inverse covariance matrix by the Hartlap factor \citep{Hartlap:2006kj}:

 where $N_{\rm bins}$ is the number of bandpowers.